johnwcowan/r7rs-work/RelationsCowan.md

 Returns a relation with the same heading as relation1 and relation2 and all the tuples in relation1 but not relation2.
 If relation1 and relation2 have different headings, an error satisfying relation-error? is signaled.

+(relation-semidifference relation1 relation2)

+TBD

+(relation-map proc relation)

+Accepts a relation and returns a relation with the same heading, where each tuple of the input has been passed to relation-map and the result placed in the output relation.
+The object passed to pred represents a tuple;
+it is an error to access this tuple outside the dynamic extent of pred.

+(relation-group relation list name)

+TBD

+(relation-ungroup relation name)

+(relation-summarize ...)

+TBD

+(relation-tclose ...)

+TBD

+(relation-quota ...)

+TBD

 ### Set predicates